bernoussama/my-portfolio/src/pages/blog/rust-http-server-1.md

 This gives us a basic 200 OK response.

-All that’s left is a method to convert the response to bytes:
+Finally, a method to serialize it:

 ```rust
 pub fn to_bytes(&mut self) -> Vec<u8> {